Kevin-Seligmann/webserv/docs/NOTAS_SOBRE_IMPLEMENTACIO.md

 - [ ] **API Reference**: Documentar interfaz de clases
 - [ ] **Architecture**: Diagrama de flujo actualizado
 - [ ] **Deployment**: Instrucciones de instalación

+## Server name, ports, and hosts.

+Nginx first decides which server should process the request.

+As an example, many virtual servers with wildcard host and same port.
+Nginx uses the request 'host' header to determine which to pick, if there's no match or no header, it uses the default server for that port.

+¿Are default servers made by port?
+¿Can I have many default servers for one port?
+¿Does the default_server directive work?

+As an example, if listen has an IP host we have many virtual servers differenciated by server_name.
+First the ip and port of the request is tested against the host:port.
+Then tests the "Host" header like before among the matching host:ports.

+¿Default server should be a property of listen port?
+It should ¿Is it?

+How to proceed: https://nginx.org/en/docs/http/server_names.html (Virtual server selection).

+¿If not server name, it's empty.?

+¿Does nginx fail if the hostname or ip address doesn't exists? ¿Do we?
+¿Does nginx understands a request that comes from either hostname or ip that didn't save? ¿Do we?
+¿Do we store the ip and port hit by the client, adn the ip and port of the client? ¿Do we send it to CGI? ¿Do we use to match our servers?